nordeim/Account-Bookkeeping/docs/Technical_Design_Specification_Document_v15.md

 -   Technical Project Managers: For project oversight, planning, and resource allocation.

 ### 1.4 System Overview
 SG Bookkeeper is a cross-platform desktop application engineered with Python, utilizing PySide6 for its graphical user interface and PostgreSQL for robust data storage.
 It is designed to provide comprehensive accounting solutions for Singaporean Small to Medium-sized Businesses (SMBs).
-Key features include a full double-entry bookkeeping system, Singapore-specific GST management (including 9% rate calculations), interactive financial reporting, modules for managing essential business operations (Customers, Vendors, Products/Services, full Sales & Purchase Invoicing lifecycle, Payments with allocations), Bank Account management with manual transaction entry, CSV bank statement import, a full bank reconciliation module (including draft persistence, provisional matching/unmatching capabilities, and history viewing), an enhanced dashboard displaying AR/AP aging summaries and current ratio KPIs, alongside comprehensive system administration for Users, Roles, Permissions, and Audit Log viewing.
+Key features include a full double-entry bookkeeping system, Singapore-specific GST management (including F5 return preparation with detailed export), interactive financial reporting, modules for managing essential business operations (Customers, Vendors, Products/Services, full Sales & Purchase Invoicing lifecycle, Payments with allocations), Bank Account management with manual transaction entry, CSV bank statement import, a full bank reconciliation module with draft persistence, provisional matching/unmatching capabilities, and history viewing.
+It also features an enhanced dashboard displaying AR/AP aging summaries and current ratio KPIs, alongside comprehensive system administration for Users, Roles, Permissions, and Audit Log viewing.
 The application emphasizes data integrity, compliance with local accounting standards, user-friendliness, and robust auditability.

 ### 1.5 Current Implementation Status
 As of version 16.0 (reflecting schema v1.0.5):